 - Soy sauce 1 tbsp

 Start by scooping the seeds and pulp out of your kabocha pumpkin and rinse it under warm water, making sure to clean the skin well, as it is edible and we will be using it in this dish.

 Slice your pumpkin into slightly larger than bite-size pieces and place it to one side.

 Once you have cut your pumpkin into slices, start on your nimono broth, heating up 300ml of water in a medium size pot.
 After the water begins to heat up, add your dashi to the pot and allow it to dissolve completely before adding the rest of your seasonings.

-Stir until all the seasonings have completely combined with the dashi mixture, and then add your pumpkin to the newly-formed broth.
-The pumpkin shouldn't be completely submerged in the water; as long as the pumpkin us at least 80% submerged, the nimono will turn out just fine.
+Stir until all the seasonings have completely combined with the dashi mixture, and then add your pumpkin to the broth.
+The pumpkin shouldn't be completely submerged in the water; as long as the pumpkin is at least 80% submerged, the nimono will turn out just fine.

 Once the pumpkin is tender enough to be easily pierced with a fork, it's ready.
 Remove from the heat and serve.

 Sadly, the broth isn't really for drinking and can be thrown out once the pumpkin is ready.

 Pro Tip: Leaving the skin on the pumpkin allows for the finished nimono to have an extra layer of texture.

 2. Japanese Kabocha Salad